Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 |---|---|---|

-| Reach too long | Shoulder strain, hyperextended elbows | Shorter stem, move pads closer |
+| Reach too long | Shoulder strain, hyperextended elbows, neck pain, weight on hands | Shorter stem (try 80mm first), move pads closer |

-| Reach too short | Cramped position, breathing restriction | Longer stem, move pads forward |
+| Reach too short | Cramped position, breathing restriction, weight too far forward | Longer stem, move pads forward, consider longer extensions |

-Aerobar Width
+Aerobar Pad Width

 Stack Height

-- Add spacers under the stem
+- Add spacers under the stem (cheapest, easiest)

 - Use a higher-rise stem